NavalKishor/ActivityLaunchMode/README.md

 Standard
 Start A
 A
-start now B and C so
+Start now B and C so
 ABC
-start AB now
+Start AB now
 ABCAB

 SingleTop
 Start A
 A
-start now B and C so
+Start now B and C so
 ABC
-start  C so
+Start  C so
 ABC
-start AB now
+Start AB now
 ABCAB
-start C
+Start C
 ABCABC

 SingleTask
 Start A
 A
-start now B and C so
+Start now B and C so
 ABC
-start  C so
+Start  C so
 ABC
-start AB now
+Start AB now
 ABCAB
-start D
+Start D
 ABCABD
-start D
+Start D
 ABCABD
 Start AB
 ABCABDAB